 The diagram is illustrated on the next page.

 8. Add the INSTALL DESKTOP COMPUTER use case to the upper right area of the diagram.
 This use case extends the ADD NEW COMPUTER use case.

-Refer to the diagram is illustrated on the next page.
+Refer to the diagram illustrated below.